William Likely: New England Patriots

 Likely signed with the Patriots as an undrafted free agent on June 5, 2017.
 He was waived on September 2, 2017.

 Toronto Argonauts

 The Toronto Argonauts signed Likely to their practice squad on August 21, 2018.

 Hamilton Tiger-Cats

 Likely was signed to the Hamilton Tiger-Cats' practice roster on June 18, 2019.
 He was promoted to the active roster on July 12, and demoted to the practice roster on July 31.
 He was promoted again on September 19, and demoted again on September 26.
 He was released from the practice roster after the season on November 26, 2019.

 DC Defenders

 Likely signed with the DC Defenders of the XFL during mini-camp in December 2019.
 He was waived during final roster cuts on January 22, 2020.

 Houston Gamblers

-Likely was selected in the 9th round of the 2022 USFL Draft by the Houston Gamblers.
+Likely was selected in the 9th round of the 2022 USFL draft by the Houston Gamblers.

 Houston Roughnecks

 The Houston Roughnecks selected Likely in the first round of the 2023 XFL Supplemental Draft on January 1, 2023.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and USFL merged to create the United Football League (UFL).